-Graphical representation of bias

-• The association between Z and Y is unbiased for the effect of Z on Y if the only open paths between them are directed paths.
+- By 'association', we mean some form of correlation. - Usually association is estimated using regression, Graphical representation of bias • The association between Z and Y is unbiased for the effect of Z on Y if the only open paths between them are directed paths.

+Consider a set of nodes S:
-A set of nodes S is sufficient to control bias in the association between Z and Y if

-• conditional on S, the open paths between Z and Y are precisely the directed paths between Z and Y.

-S is minimally sufficient if it is the smallest sufficient set.

-Note: Conditioning on descendants of ${\cal Z}$

-(i) blocks directed paths
+- S is sufficient to control bias in the association between Z and Y if after conditioning on S the remaining open paths between Z and Y are precisely the directed paths between Z and Y; - S is minimally sufficient if it is the smallest sufficient set.
+Note: Conditioning on descendants of ${\cal Z}$ (i) blocks directed paths

-(ii) may unblock or create paths that lead to biasing of the effect of Z on Y.
+Graphical representation of bias (ii) may create paths that lead to biasing of the effect of Z on Y.